seanox/virtual-environment/platform/README.md

 # Changes
 ## 3.4.0 2024xxxx (upcoming version)
-BF: Platform: Optimization and corrections
+BF: Review: Optimization and corrections
 BF: DiskPart: Optimization when attaching disks with the same label
 BF: DiskPart: Correction when creating with Windows 11
+CR: DiskPart: Optimization of detach if an error occurs
 CR: Macros: Optimization of the use of WORKDIR
 CR: Macros: Usable as direct short commands
 CR: Project: Updated TargetFrameworkVersion to v4.8